 Wood produces harmful vapours such as formic and acetic acids and peroxides, although some types are worse than others.
 Wood that is freshly cut and unseasoned can cause the most damage.

 Metal can be corroded by:

 Iron and steel are more susceptible to the corrosive influence of wood than other metals, although teak has been known to damage even rust-resistant alloys.

-If wood is to be used, ensure it is air-dryed and choose one of the following:
+If wood must be used, ensure it is air-dried and choose one of the following: